ChrisSantosLang/redscience/docs/source/releases/tournaments.rst

   1020 variations

 3P-NeedyPoker:
-  8x1x26 stacks: first stack exclusive to black and starts with 5 black circles, second stack exclusive to black and starts with 2 black dealt pieces, third stack exclusive to white and starts with 5 white circles, fourth stack exclusive to white and starts
+  Played on 8x1x26 stacks: first stack exclusive to black and starts with 5 black circles, second stack exclusive to black and starts with 2 black dealt pieces, third stack exclusive to white and starts with 5 white circles, fourth stack exclusive to white and starts